codeframework/Docs/CODE Framework (.NET) Change Log.md

 ## Work in Progress / Internal Build

+* Messageboxes (and other top level dialogs) now associate with active top level windows, so in scenarios with multiple open top-level windows, the window that launched the message still stays on top.
 * Supporting a new `ServiceClient:LogCommunicationErrors` configuration setting (and `LogCommunicationErrors` property on the `ServiceClient` class) to optionally log additional information on failed REST calls.
 * Updated some of the service infrastructure to feature identical signatures as the new .NET Core version.
 * The Development Test Host project type now supports services built for .NET Standard 2.0.